-Director Dario Argento's original idea was the ballet school would accommodate young girls not older 12.
-However the studio and producer (his father) denied his request because a film this violent involving children would be surely banned.
-Dario Argento raised the age limit of the girls to 20 but didn't rewrite the script, hence the naivety of the characters and occasionally childlike dialogue.
-He also put all the doorknobs at about the same height as the actress' heads, so they will have to raise their arms in order to open the doors, just like children.
+Director Dario Argento's original idea was that the ballet school would accommodate young girls not older than 12.
+However, the studio and producer Salvatore Argento (his father) denied his request because a film this violent involving children would almost certainly be banned.
+Dario raised the age limit of the girls to 20 but didn't rewrite the script, hence the naiveté of the characters and the occasionally childlike dialogue.
+He also put all the doorknobs at about the same height as the actress' heads, so they would have to raise their arms in order to open the doors, just like children.

 The voice heard whispering on the bizarre soundtrack by Goblin is that of Goblin band member Claudio Simonetti.
 Simonetti stated in interviews that much of what he whispers on the music score is just gibberish.

-The films finale was inspired by a dream that co-writer Daria Nicolodi once had.
-In the dream Nicolodi said she had encountered an invisible witch and most bizarrely there was a panther in the room with her that suddenly exploded.
-The dream was written into the film, only in the film it's a porcelain panther that explodes - rather than the real panther that appeared in Nicolodi's dream.
+The film's finale was inspired by a dream that co-writer Daria Nicolodi once had.
+In the dream she said she had encountered an invisible witch and, most bizarrely, there was a panther in the room with her that suddenly exploded.
+The dream was written into the film, but it's a porcelain panther that explode.

-Star Jessica Harper said in interviews that the most frightening scene in the film for her was the grand finale where everything explodes and shatters around her as she flees the academy.
-Harper said that the rigged explosions where quite unnerving as they were placed close to her on the sets.
+Jessica Harper said in interviews that the most frightening scene in the film for her was the grand finale where everything explodes and shatters around her as she flees the academy.
+Harper said that the rigged explosions were quite unnerving as they went off close to her.

 Stefania Casini had a difficult time shooting her death scene.
 Though the "barbed wire" that she falls into was fake, the coils of wire still got wrapped around her tightly and pinched her skin painfully.